-The law in Sugar Land and throughout Texas requires Uber to insure each of their drivers for damages up to one million dollars while they are on the job and giving a ride.
-If the app is on, but they are not currently transporting anyone, their insurance must be at least fifty thousand dollars.
+Under Texas law, Uber is required to insure each of their drivers for damages up to one million dollars while they are on the job and giving a ride.
+If the Uber app is on but the driver is not currently transporting anyone, their insurance must be at least fifty thousand dollars.
 However, this amount covers up to the amount of damages incurred by the driver.
-Even so, your local lawyer can help you make an appropriate evaluation of the value of your case and the amount of compensation you may receive.
-This will take account of:
+It is important to note that the total value of your Sugar Land Uber accident claim will depend on several factors.